Menora v. Illinois High School Association: Appeals court

-In June 1982, the Seventh Circuit Court of Appeals vacated the district court's judgement in a 2–1 decision, holding that the Court did not need to apply the Sherbert test because no conflict actually existed between the parties.
+In June 1982, the Seventh Circuit Court of Appeals vacated the district court's judgement in a 2–1 decision, holding that the court did not need to apply the Sherbert test because no conflict actually existed between the parties.
 Judge Richard Posner, writing for the majority, took the false conflict approach and first defined the interests of the parties: the IHSA's interest was in maximizing player safety, and the students' interest, he said, was the opportunity to play basketball in accordance with their religious beliefs.
 He concluded that the IHSA's interest in safety was reasonable and that, while the players' religious interests were also valid, they were only required by their religion to wear a head-covering; choosing a kippah, he said, was a matter of custom.

 Posner – reasoning that the court did not need to decide which interest was more important if an approach could be found that satisfied both parties – held that the students could satisfy the IHSA's safety interest and maintain their own religious beliefs by designing a head-covering with less risk of falling off of their heads during play.
 Without that step, he ruled, the plaintiffs had not actually proven that the IHSA was infringing their First Amendment rights.
-He remarked for the Court that "we put the burden of proposing an alternative, more secure method of covering the head on the plaintiffs rather than on the defendants because the plaintiffs know so much about Jewish law"; however, he warned, if the students successfully designed a more secure head-covering and the IHSA still refused to budge, the IHSA would be standing on "constitutional quicksand".
+He remarked for the court that "we put the burden of proposing an alternative, more secure method of covering the head on the plaintiffs rather than on the defendants because the plaintiffs know so much about Jewish law".
+However, the judge warned, if the students successfully designed a more secure head-covering and the IHSA still refused to budge, the IHSA would be standing on "constitutional quicksand".

 Judge Richard Dickson Cudahy wrote a solo dissent that mostly agreed with the district court's analysis, underlining the harm done to students by not allowing them to practice their religion while playing basketball, effectively not allowing them to play at all.
 By forcing the students to make that choice, Cudahy wrote, "[the] IHSA's no-headwear rule has imposed a significant, albeit indirect, burden on religion".
-Cudahy criticized the majority opinion's false-conflict analysis, arguing that a conflict did exist because the IHSA refused to compromise on their headgear ban, regardless of how securely fastened the headgear was.
+Cudahy criticized the majority opinion's false conflict analysis, arguing that a conflict did exist because the IHSA refused to compromise on their headgear ban, regardless of how securely fastened the headgear was.
 He disagreed that the IHSA's safety concerns had merit compared to the harm to the students' religious freedoms, citing the district court analysis that the safety risks were only speculative.
 In that light, Cudahy wrote, the majority should have applied the Sherbert test and ordered the IHSA to revise its rules, instead of putting the burden on the students to design a new head-covering.

 The Seventh Circuit remanded the case back to the district court.
-In January 1983, the Supreme Court voted against hearing the case, with Justices Harry Blackmun and Thurgood Marshall dissenting.
+The students petitioned the Supreme Court to take the case, but the petition was denied in January 1983, with Justices Harry Blackmun and Thurgood Marshall dissenting.